-The Department's mission is to establish the Rollins School of Public Health Department of Biostatistics as a recognized leader of biostatistical science in the United States.
+The Department's mission is to develop, apply and provide training in quantitative methods that can improve human health by teasing out the information contained within modern data.
 This includes pursuing excellence in the four core responsibility areas:

 Education: Educate others about biostatistics through mentoring of and teaching graduate students, inter-disciplinary courses, continuing education courses, and seminars.